 - If scar appearance is a great concern, an incision can be made to the middle of the joint at the interface of the top and bottom of foot.
 This technique still results in a scar but because it lies on the side of the foot, where it is not visible in an open toed shoe, and less conspicuous when walking barefoot.

-Cosmetic closure with a plastic surgical technique results in a thinner scar which after healing is more difficult to notice on casual inspection, and removal of sutures is less tedious and less uncomfortable for the patient during removal.
-Incision to the middle of the foot , carries with it a very small increased risk of nerve discomfort after surgery, as scar tissue can develop near or around nerve.
-In the rare situation that this occurs, steroid injection is usually curative.
+Cosmetic closure with a plastic surgical technique results in a thinner scar, which after healing is more difficult to notice on casual inspection.
+The removal of sutures is less tedious and less uncomfortable for the patient during removal.
+An incision to the middle of the foot carries with it a very small increased risk of nerve discomfort after surgery, as scar tissue can develop near or around nerve.
+In the rare situation that this occurs, steroid injection will usually take care of it.

 Having bunion surgery does not mean you have to trade a visually unappealing bump, for a scar that is unsightly as well.
-For patients that suffer pain from bunions, cosmetic/aesthetic incision placement can result in a much more appealing result while at the same time eliminating pain.
+For patients that suffer with pain from bunions, cosmetic/aesthetic incision placement can result in a much more appealing result while at the same time eliminating pain!